suchitag07/Hemodynamic_delays_with_Rapidtide/README.md

 - ***Important note: The observed failure pattern was driven by how `lagmin`/`lagmax` drifted during voxel-wise despeckling (which I tracked).
 In some cases, this resulted in a ~20% fit failure rate (manageable), but in many cases it rose to ~70% (problematic).***
 - To fix this, I reset the search window to the original user-defined values immediately after the despeckling routine is executed in the code `fitSimFuncMap.py line 970-973 theFitter.setrange(optiondict["lagmin"], optiondict["lagmax"])`.
 This resoved the issue!
-- This bug-fix was reviwed and merged into the latest release of [rapidtide version 3.1.11](https://github.com/bbfrederick/rapidtide/releases/tag/v3.1.11)

 ***[Link to detailed debugging log, print-statement traces, and pre/post-fix outputs](https://github.com/suchitag07/Hemodynamic_delays_with_Rapidtide/blob/main/Debugging_Log.md)***